airsteffen/DeepZine/README.md

 One thing to note is that when loading an old model, you need to make sure that the parameters in the "Model Parameters" section of the config file are the same as when you trained that model.
 Otherwise, Tensorflow will get mad :'(.

 Pretrained models at resolutions 4 through 1024 can be found in the pretrained_models folder.
 If you want to run inference on these models, you can use the config file included in this repository titled "config_pretrained.yaml".
-These pretrained models were trained onf 50,000+ pages from 100+ documents in the Woods Hole Oceanographic
+These pretrained models were trained onf 50,000+ pages from 100+ documents in the [Woods Hole Oceanographic Institute](https://archive.org/details/MBLWHOI) collection on Internet Archive.
+Be sure to turn the

+    pretrained: True

+flag on when using these pretrained models, as they were created earlier in the year with a slightly different architecture than the one provided here.

 If you don't want to use the config.yaml file, I have tried to document the rest of the code.
 Play around with it if you want, and create a Github issue if something doesn't work!